Specialty Grocery Stores

 Have you ever had the urge to try to recreate a special dish you've eaten in one of Jakarta's finer restaurants, but then you discover that you can't find the ingredients anywhere?
 A discouraging search of supermarkets may lead you to believe that you'll have to wait till your next overseas trip to find the ingredients or do without that special dish.

 In fact, Jakarta has several specialty grocery stores which cater to expatriates looking for ingredients from home and the ever-growing community of Indonesians who enjoy foreign cuisines.
 Kem Chicks began importing foodstuffs for expats in the early 70s, and even Indonesia's largest supermarket chain, Hero, has increased the number of imported products in stores which they identified as having a large expatriate customer base.
 Ranch Market and Grand Lucky are 2 other choices that have been popular with expats for years with a good mix of products.
 Now with the convenience of Apps such as Happy Fresh, or companies that are willing to deliver groceries such as Sayur Box, Club Sehat, Namaste Organic, Javara, and Luxofood Indonesia your ingredients can be ordered with a few clicks and delivered to your door.

-Ethnic grocery stores cater to their national groups, such as Sogo Supermarket catering to the Japanese and larger expat community, smaller Japanese and Korean markets like Papaya and Cosmo, and Indian grocery stores in Pasar Baru.
+Ethnic grocery stores cater to their national groups, and the larger expat community, smaller Japanese and Korean markets like Papaya and Cosmo, and Indian grocery stores in Pasar Baru.
 Hero also features ethnic food sections in select stores.
 Read more about ethnic grocery stores in Jakarta.
 Many of these stores are now offering delivery services eliminating the long trip through Jakarta traffic to shop there.
 Even if the store does not have a delivery service, options such as GoJek and Grab will pick up your items for you and bring them to your home.

 Yet, as many Jakartans will attest, the problem of finding certain